 The Mini-Grid Operator is responsible for providing each of the communities in [IMG Cluster Locations] with reliable electricity for [18 hours] per day from the respective mini-grid in each Connected Community.

 [DISTRIBUTION LICENSEE NAME] is responsible for providing each of the mini-grids in [IMG Cluster Locations] power with [6 hours] of electricity per day (averaged daily), which is equivalent to what [DISTRIBUTION LICENSEE NAME] currently supplies the communities in [IMG Cluster Locations] (called the “Grid Availability Standard”).
-Prior to the Date of Commercial Operation, the grid availability and reliability will be performance tested to sure [DISTRIBUTION LICENSEE NAME] can meet 6 hours of electricity supply daily on average.
+Prior to the Date of Commercial Operation, the grid availability and reliability will be performance tested to ensure [DISTRIBUTION LICENSEE NAME] can meet 6 hours of electricity supply daily on average.
 If [DISTRIBUTION LICENSEE NAME] cannot meet this metric during performance testing, the Parties will be able to re-negotiate the Agreement.

 The Mini-Grid Operator is responsible for backing up [DISTRIBUTION LICENSEE NAME]’s power supply to ensure each of the mini-grids in [IMG Cluster Locations] has reliable power 24-hours per day as much as possible [95%] reliability on average annually), which constitutes the “Mini-Grid Availability Standard”.